Want to know the secret to planning the best wedding ever?

 The benefits of delegating wedding planning tasks

 To maximize the skills and passions of your friends and loved ones.
 Take a moment to reflect on each of them.
+If you have an interior decorator bridesmaid.
+She’ll know how to bring your vision of the ceremony and reception space to life.

-Think of delegation as a chance to enhance your vision, and inject it with additional creativity and expert advice.
+Think of delegation as a chance to enhance your vision and inject it with additional creativity and expert advice.

 Some ideas are: